heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 Lua/Go: The user's ID (string), username (string), and a boolean flag indicating if the account was just created (`true`) or already existed (`false`).

-TypeScript: A POJO of type `nkruntime.AuthResult`.
+TypeScript: An object of type `nkruntime.AuthResult`.

 _Example_